cgiachalis/aaR-pub/aaR_tvs.md

 Introduction
 ------------

 The `tvs()` is intented to create a risk targeted exposure.
-In order to achieve the target volatilty level, the `tvs()` allocates between a risky security and a cash based on the forecasted and its realised volatilty.
+In order to achieve the desired target volatility level, the `tvs()` will allocate between a risky security and a cash based on the asset's forecasted and realised volatility.

 On this example: